Aims and scope

 All articles published in Borderline Personality Disorder and Emotion Dysregulation are included in PubMed, PubMed Central and DOAJ.
 The journal has also been accepted into Web of Science (Emerging Sources Citation Index).

 The full text of all articles is deposited in digital archives around the world to guarantee long-term digital preservation.
 You can also access all articles published by BioMed Central on SpringerLink.

-We are working closely with relevant indexing services including Web of Science (Thomson Reuters) to ensure that articles published in Borderline Personality Disorder and Emotion Dysregulation will be available in their databases when appropriate.
+We are working closely with relevant indexing services including Web of Science (Clarivate Analytics) to ensure that articles published in Borderline Personality Disorder and Emotion Dysregulation will be available in their databases when appropriate.

 All manuscripts submitted to Borderline Personality Disorder and Emotion Dysregulation should adhere to BioMed Central's editorial policies.